Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 ## At a Proprietary Citibank ATM or at an ATM Network Machine

-You can use your Citibank® Banking Card to withdraw cash from your eligible linked accounts at a Proprietary Citibank ATM and from primary linked accounts at a Network ATM.
+You can use your CitibankÂ® Banking Card to withdraw cash from your eligible linked accounts at a Proprietary Citibank ATM and from primary linked accounts at a Network ATM.
 Depending on the terms of your account, there may be a Citibank transaction fee for cash withdrawals from a Network ATM other than those which you can use without incurring a surcharge as described in the following paragraph.
 In addition, the company that owns or operates the machine may charge you a fee for the withdrawal.
 For more information on ATM withdrawals, refer to the 'Electronic Banking' section of this Manual.

-You can withdraw cash, get information and make transfers between your eligible linked Citibank accounts with no surcharge fee when you use your Citibank Banking Card at ATMs in the U.S. located at Citibank branches, ATMs at select retail store locations, and ATMs participating in the MoneyPass® Network.
+You can withdraw cash, get information and make transfers between your eligible linked Citibank accounts with no surcharge fee when you use your Citibank Banking Card at ATMs in the U.S. located at Citibank branches, ATMs at select retail store locations, and ATMs participating in the MoneyPassÂ® Network.
 ATMs in retail stores and at other non-Citi locations are not owned or operated by Citibank.
-Use the Citi Worldwide ATM/Branch Locator on Citibank Online or the Citi Mobile® App to find the nearest ATMs and branches, including non-Citibank ATMs in the U.S. with surcharge free access.
+Use the Citi Worldwide ATM/Branch Locator on Citibank Online or the Citi MobileÂ® App to find the nearest ATMs and branches, including non-Citibank ATMs in the U.S. with surcharge free access.

 ## Cash Withdrawals